 In larger schools it is most desirable to have a small room adjacent to the reading room to be used for small groups who come to the library to work on a class or other group project.
 It should be equipped with a table and approximately 6 chairs and some shelving.
-Glass partitions separating other rooms from the reading room should be used in order to facilitate supervision on the part of the librarian, even when seated.
+Glass partitions 39" from the floor separating other rooms from the reading room should be used in order to facilitate supervision on the part of the librarian and to provide space for counter height shelving beneath the partition.